-This course will cover the principles of human-computer interaction: including information processing design, cognitive models, ergonomics, and design metaphors.
+This course will cover the principles of human-computer interaction (HCI) including information processing design, cognitive models, ergonomics, and design metaphors.
 Students will learn to evaluate interface design in terms of usability (effectiveness, efficiency, and satisfaction).
-At the end of the course, students will understand the basic concepts and principles of human-computer interaction, be able to recognize good and bad interaction designs, and be able to perform a high-level evaluation of interactive products.
-(Systems engineering majors cannot take this course for credit toward their major.
-They need to take SYST 470.)
+At the end of the course, students will understand the user interface design process, the basic concepts and principles of HCI, be able to recognize good and bad interaction designs, and be able to perform a high-level usability evaluation of interactive products.
+(Students who receive credit for SYST 470 may not receive credit for this course.)

-Student Evaluation Criteria for Course Grade (Grading Rubric): Individual grades are posted on Blackboard, and your final grade is based on the following weighting:
+Student Evaluation Criteria for Course Grade (Grading Rubric): Numeric grades are posted on Blackboard, and your final letter grade is posted on Patriot Web.
+Final grades are based on the following weighting and grading scale: